 This really isn't stuff we -- if we are people invested in sound body image for everyone, an accurate idea of what's real for bodies and, I'd say, some modicum of self-respect -- want to go along with, because it is an exploitation and a manufactured panic enabled knowingly at our expense for someone else's gain.
 It's stuff we should, in my mind, be pretty pissed off about and want to protest and resist.

-I'd also suggest thinking about some issues I brought up over here in Vagzilla: a lot of women are reared with the idea that it's male sexuality or genitals which are supposed to be flagrant, and that women's sexuality and our bodies should be hidden.
-I rarely hear from women worried about their labia being too small, so I can only presume this is part of the issue.
+I'd also suggest thinking about some issues I brought up over here in Vagzilla: a lot of people are reared with the idea that it's male sexuality or genitals which are supposed to be flagrant, and that women's sexuality and our bodies -- or the sexuality and bodies of people with vulvas -- should be hidden.
+I rarely hear from those worried about their labia being too small, so I can only presume this is part of the issue.
 By all means, we all have the right to be as modest (or not) as we feel comfortable with, but our noses and mouths stick out, and you don't hear anyone freaking out about that.
 In most settings, no one is seeing our labia (even when we think they can).
 The only setting they will usually be seen in is when we are choosing to be sexually intimate with someone.
 If we are choosing to be sexual, we are, effectively, choosing not to be shy and to open up our body to someone else.
 If we don't feel ready for that -- be it with that person, at that time, or at a given phase in our life -- we get to opt out until we do, and sometimes, just taking that time is all that's needed to feel more comfortable.

-That is not to dismiss that some women -- though it's rare -- will have a labial variance where labia ARE too long for comfort, to the point that wearing pants, sitting down, riding a bike or sex is problematic or outright painful.
-I'm not talking about folks like many women who will need to gently move labia out of the way sometimes, or tuck a corner inside sometimes (which is not atypical): I'm talking about those who can easily get labia caught in zippers or pinched all the time when sitting.
-Let's also not forget that just like those women, for some women, labia which are too short can cause some problems too -- like persistent infections or pain -- including women who have chosen to or been forced into labial and other vulval excision or mutilation.
+That is not to dismiss that some people -- though it's rare -- will have a labial variance where labia ARE too long for comfort, to the point that wearing pants, sitting down, riding a bike or sex is problematic or outright painful.
+I'm not talking about folks like those who will need to gently move labia out of the way sometimes, or tuck a corner inside sometimes (which is not atypical): I'm talking about those who can easily get labia caught in zippers or pinched all the time when sitting.
+Let's also not forget that just like those folks, for some, labia which are too short can cause some problems too -- like persistent infections or pain -- including those who have chosen to or been forced into labial and other vulval excision or mutilation.

 Fear, anxiety or hatin' about your labia is much more likely to be a deterrent to a pleasurable and satisfying sex life and sexuality, and to a healthy body image and your whole life, than your labia themselves.